 Why Visit Hiroshima?

-Hiroshima resonates as a city reborn from atomic ashes where the Peace Memorial Park's A-Bomb Dome preserves 1945's skeletal ruins as UNESCO World Heritage warning against nuclear weapons, Miyajima Island's floating torii gate ranks among Japan's most photographed icons, and the city's resilient spirit rebuilt vibrant urban life serving the world's best okonomiyaki (savory pancakes).
-This Chugoku region capital (pop.
-1.2 million) suffered history's first atomic bombing August 6, 1945—almost 80 years later, the rebuilt city thrives with tree-lined boulevards, efficient trams, and memorials honoring victims while promoting peace.
+Hiroshima stands as a city remarkably reborn from atomic devastation where the Peace Memorial Park's hauntingly skeletal A-Bomb Dome preserves August 6, 1945's ruins as UNESCO World Heritage Site serving as powerful warning against nuclear weapons, nearby Miyajima Island's iconic floating orange torii gate ranks among Japan's three most famous scenic views and most photographed landmarks, and the city's extraordinarily resilient spirit rebuilt vibrant modern urban life while perfecting Hiroshima-style okonomiyaki savory layered pancakes now considered Japan's best.
+This Chugoku region capital and largest city (pop.
+1.2 million) suffered history's first atomic bomb attack August 6, 1945 at 8:15am when American B-29 Enola Gay dropped "Little Boy" killing an estimated 70,000-80,000 instantly and 140,000+ by year's end—almost 80 years later, the comprehensively rebuilt city thrives with wide tree-lined boulevards, efficient retro streetcar trams rattling through streets, parks, and moving memorials honoring victims while actively promoting global peace and nuclear disarmament through museums and educational programs.

 What to Do